waltont8/AdventOfCode2021/README.md

 ## Day 18: Snailfish
 That explode function took a lot of debug, I was going down the wrong side of the right side.
 I wonder if you can capture left and right numbers in the type system where you could see deliberate moves but catch accidentally passing a left to a right?
 Something to ponder.

+## Day 19: Beacon Scanner
+This was a tough one.
+My first solution was done very quickly, I generated all possible rotations and positions of everything and filtered it for the right answers hoping that haskell's lazy magic would save me.
+It often does, it didn't this time.
+So I rewrote it all as what was basically for loops with break statements and that worked ok (although it still takes nearly a minute to finish on my laptop).
+Then part 2, which just did not work with any of my solutions, so rather than start again I just hacked something in with constants.
+All the stuff about 100000 is just me tracking centrepoints with known values so I can get part 2.
+What a mess!